 Neal Lerner

-Neal Lerner teaches undergraduate and graduate courses on writing, literacy, teaching/tutoring writing, and creative nonfiction.
-He is the author of The Idea of a Writing Laboratory, which won the 2011 NCTE David H. Russell Award for Distinguished Research in the Teaching of English, and the co-author of The Longman Guide to Peer Tutoring, 2nd ed., and Learning to Communicate in Science and Engineering: Case Studies from MIT, winner of the 2012 CCCC Advancement of Knowledge Award.
-More recently he is the co-author of The Meaningful Writing Project: Learning, Teaching and Writing in Higher Education.
+Neal Lerner teaches undergraduate and graduate courses in writing and the teaching of writing.
+Lerner is the author of over 40 peer-reviewed articles and book chapters on the history, theory, and practice of learning and teaching writing, and is a five-time recipient of the International Writing Centers Association Outstanding Scholarship Award.
+His book The Idea of a Writing Laboratory won the 2011 NCTE David H. Russell Award for Distinguished Research in the Teaching of English.
+He is also the co-author of Learning to Communicate as a Scientist and Engineer: Case Studies from MIT, winner of the 2012 CCCC Advancement of Knowledge Award, and co-author of The Longman Guide to Peer Tutoring, 2nd ed.
+With Michele Eodice and Anne Ellen Geller, he is the co-author of The Meaningful Writing Project: Learning, Teaching, and Writing in Higher Education, and his latest book is Reformers, Teachers, Writers: Curricular and Pedagogical Inquiries.

 - Conference on College Composition and Communication Award for best poster at the annual conference, “The Meaningful Writing Project: A Grounded Theory Approach to Identifying What’s Meaningful to Students and Faculty,” (with Anne Ellen Geller & Michele Eodice) 2015